EddieFung/Building-IPMs-with-non-independent-vital-rates/README.md

 # Building integral projection models with non-independent vital rates

-This repository contains example R and nimble code to support the manuscript "Building integral projection models with non-independent vital rates.
+This repository contains example R and nimble code to support the manuscript "Building integral projection models with non-independent vital rates".

 Soay sheep data is available from https://doi.org/10.1111/j.1600-0706.2012.00035.x on Coulson (2012), and North Atlantic Ocean Index (NAO) data is available on https://crudata.uea.ac.uk/cru/data/nao/nao.dat from the Climate Research Unit at the University of East Anglia.